 Her cooking is not confined to her kitchen, she also cooks outdoors on her barbecues and in a wood-fired oven that she built herself.
 She has a few other cooking titles under her hat including Sticky Toffee Pudding Champion, West Country Baking Champion and has appeared on TV with chef James Martin.

 You can find Sue working at Bigfire at The Shops @ Dartington, occasionally firing up and rustling up tasty treats, demoing at local Food & Drink Festivals and for Taste of Game.
-She also is a contributor for the online UK BBQ Magazine and has previously written restaurant reviews for Crumbs Magazine Devon & The Attraction Press.
+She also is a contributor for the online UK BBQ Magazine, writer for Taste Buds Magazine and has previously written restaurant reviews for Crumbs Magazine Devon & The Attraction Press.

 She enjoys everything about Devon, walking, cycling, the beach and especially when it comes to food and drink the exploring, cooking, eating and drinking of it!